berkeley-cs61as/markdown-courseware/textbook/chapter25 12 - Analyzing Evaluator and Lazy Evaluator/section06 Homework 12.md

 brilliance, but it's a lot of work and involves a lot of debugging of details.
 On the other hand, completing this exercise will teach you a lot about the evaluator.

+## Submit Your Homework!

+For instructions, see [this guide](../submit.html).
+It covers basic terminal commands and assignment submission.

+If you have any trouble submitting, do not hesitate to ask a TA!